git4keerthip/KnowledgeBank/InterviewsCollectionsJuly.md

 ## OR
 - Class Loader , how to write custom class loader
 - JVM Memory
-- Java 8 features , what is optional
+- Java 8 features , what is optional - optional is container which may or may not have null value.
+Its designed as a method return type.
 - Methods in Singly Linked List
 - Why Java doesnt support multiple inheritance
 - Spring bean with two same names